Premium Audit for Business Insurance

 This is the auditor’s report.
 It explains how the auditor determined the classifications and exposures listed on the Audit Statement described above.

-Account Invoice
+Account invoice

 This invoice shows the status of your billing account.
 It will include premium changes from the audit, as well as other policy charges and payments for all of the policies listed on your account.